Fair Credit Reporting Act Disclosures

 Like the carve-outs in similar laws across the United States, Act No. 8134 does not apply where:

-- State or federal law requires the applicant to be rejected based on his or her criminal background;
+- State or federal law requires the candidate to be rejected based on his or her criminal background;

 - “[T]he employment requires a satisfactory criminal background as an established bona fide occupational position or a group employees”;

-- “[A] standard fidelity or equivalent bond is required and a conviction of one or more specified criminal offenses would disqualify the applicant from obtaining such a bond”; or
+- “[A] standard fidelity or equivalent bond is required and a conviction of one or more specified criminal offenses would disqualify the candidate from obtaining such a bond”; or

 - “[T]he employment is within a facility that provides programs, services, or direct care to minors or vulnerable adults including the educational system or child care.”

-Similarly, the law does not apply to applicants for employment by, or current employees of, criminal justice agencies.
+Similarly, the law does not apply to candidates for employment by, or current employees of, criminal justice agencies.

 Special Restrictions on Use of Information by Criminal Justice Agencies